 Please note: The Academy van will only provide transportation from those locations and days

-VIMA is hosted by Brentwood College’s oceanfront campus, which has an international reputation that matches their educational profile as one of the world’s great boarding schools.
-Sheltered on the pristine coastline of Vancouver Island, the College’s 77-acre campus has over one kilometre of waterfront facing the Gulf Islands and stunning views of a snow-capped Mount Baker.
+VIMA is hosted on Brentwood College’s oceanfront campus.
 The College is located forty kilometres north of Victoria and is adjacent to the village of Mill Bay (population 3,250).
 It is less than one hour's drive from Swartz Bay Ferry terminals and Victoria International Airport

 Students are housed according to age and gender in large residence houses.
 Minors are chaperoned by live-in resident assistants (counsellors).